 Another way Dopson writes with other people in mind is never starting an idea with drums first.
 “I never do drums first, ever,” says Dopson, “because it forces you to write a certain way.
 Like if I’m doing drums and [have] a hi-hat pattern playing, it’s going to force the artist to write another way.
 The best songs have space.”

-In order to do this well, try to start more sessions without drums (the ARCADE plugin is great for this and is free for 30 days), or dive in further and take some theory 101 courses.
+In order to do this well, try to start more sessions without drums (the Arcade plugin is great for this and new users get a free trial), or dive in further and take some theory 101 courses.
 “Most people skip the fundamentals because making beats is so easy and fun,” says Dopson, “but you have to know the language.”

 Om’Mas Keith is a producer who wears many hats.
 He’s also a songwriter, multi-instrumentalist, arranger, and engineer.
 He won a Grammy in 2012 for his work on Frank Ocean’s channel ORANGE in the Best Urban Contemporary Album category.
 Keith’s advice is to remember that the environment music is made in can be just as important as the techniques used to produce it.